How a Syndicator Secures Financing for an Apartment Deal

 Generally, bridge loans are nonrecourse to the borrower and have a faster closing process.
 Also, since they are interest-only, the monthly debt service is lower.
 However, the disadvantages are that they are riskier than permanent loans because they are shorter-term in nature.
 Before the end of the term, which will likely occur before the end of the business plan, the syndicator must refinance or sell.
 And if the market is such that permanent financing isn’t available or if the business plan didn’t go according to plan, the syndicator is in trouble.

 A permanent agency loan is secured from Fannie Mae or Freddie Mac and is longer-term compared to bridge loans.
 Typically loan term lengths are 5, 7, or 10 years amortized over 20 to 30 years.
 For example, with a 5-year investment property loan amortized over 25 years, the syndicator would make payments for 5 years at an amount based on a loan being paid off over 25 years.
 At the end of the loan term, the syndicator will either have to pay off the remaining principal, refinance into a new loan, or sell the asset.

 The permanent agency loan is an LTV (loan-to-value) loan at 75% to 80%, which means the lender will provide funding for 75% to 80% of the value of the apartment and the syndicator provides the remaining 20% to 25%.

 Generally, permanent agency loans are nonrecourse.
 However, value-add or distressed investors likely won’t be able to have the renovation costs included in the loan.
 Additionally, depending on the physical condition and operations, the asset may not qualify for permanent financing.

-But regardless of the business plan, the syndicator should always have a conversation with a lending professional before securing financing for a deal.
+But regardless of the business plan and type of investment property loans, the syndicator should always have a conversation with a lending professional before securing financing for a deal.